-In this study, using both in situ data and 3D Monte-Carlo numerical simulations of radiative transfer, we show that the vertical propagation of average Ed(z), Ed(z), is reasonably well approximated by a single exponential decay with a so-called large-area Kdunder melt ponds covered sea-ice.
-We further demonstrate that the large-area Kd can be estimated from measurements of the vertical attenuation coefficient for upward radiance (KLu) because the latter is believably less affected by local surface features of the ice cover.
+In this study, using both in situ data and 3D Monte Carlo numerical simulations of radiative transfer, we show that the vertical propagation of average Ed(z), Ed(z), is reasonably well approximated by a single exponential decay with a so-called large area Kdunder sea ice covered in melt ponds.
+We further demonstrate that the large area Kd can be estimated from measurements of the vertical attenuation coefficient for upward radiance (KLu) because the latter is believably less affected by local surface features of the ice cover.

 Material and methods